-Deputies were serving a warrant for sexual assault of a child when they were ambushed
+Man faces murder charge in ambush of South Carolina officers

 Four law enforcement officials hurt in the shooting remain hospitalized Friday.

-Two sheriff's deputies are in critical condition, Kirby said, and the third is in stable condition.
+Two sheriff's deputies are in critical condition, Chief Deputy Glenn Kirby said, and the third is in stable condition.

-One police officer also is still in the hospital, said Lt.
-Mike Brandt of the Florence Police Department.
-Two other wounded officers were released the night of the shooting.
+One police officer also is still in the hospital, Florence police Lt.
+Mike Brandt said.
+Two other wounded officers were released Wednesday night.

-Florence Police Sgt.
-Terrence Carraway was killed in the ambush.
-A 30-year veteran of the Florence Police Department, he was minutes away when he got the call to help his comrades.

-Carraway rushed to the scene, where he was struck in the barrage of bullets.
+The Richland County Sheriff's Office identified the injured officers in a press release on Friday.

+The injured Florence Police Department officers were identified as officers Travis Scott, Brian Hart and Scott Williamson.
+Williamson is the only one still receiving treatment, according to Brandt.

+The injured Florence County Sheriff's deputies were identified as investigators Sarah Miller, Farrah Turner and Deputy Arie Davis.

 Scores of gunshots can be heard in footage recorded by a witness near the shooting.

 The officers ultimately had to be rescued, with an armored vehicle used as a shield.

-Carraway, whom the mayor described as a "great cop" and a "great person," died on his way to the hospital, Florence city spokesman John Wukela said.
+Carraway, whom the Florence mayor described as a "great cop" and a "great person," died on his way to the hospital, city spokesman John Wukela said.

 Slain officer was a 'gentle giant'

-City officials lauded Carraway on Thursday as a man with a steady temperament and a deep commitment to his community.
+City officials lauded Carraway as a man with a steady temperament and a deep commitment to his community.

-Florence Police Chief Allen Heidler fought back tears as he recalled Carraway as a good friend and "the bravest police officer" he's ever known.
+Florence police Chief Allen Heidler fought back tears Thursday as he recalled Carraway as a good friend and "the bravest police officer" he's ever known.

 Carraway had started a mentoring program for disadvantaged youths called Camp FEVER, Heidler said.

-"He had a passion for kids, ... to see kids in impoverished areas have the opportunity to do the things they might not have the opportunity" to do, Heidler said.
+"He had a passion for kids ... to see kids in impoverished areas have the opportunity to do the things they might not have the opportunity" to do, Heidler said.
 "He was a giant of a man, but he was the proverbial gentle giant, and I loved him."

-An autopsy will be performed at the Medical University of South Carolina in Charleston, WBTW reported.
+An autopsy was to be performed at the Medical University of South Carolina in Charleston, WBTW reported.

-Carraway's pastor, Rev. Cecil Bromell of First Baptist Church of Florence, said there would be a public viewing from 9 to 11 a.m. on Monday at the Florence Center, and a memorial service at noon.
+Carraway's pastor, the Rev. Cecil Bromell of First Baptist Church of Florence, said there would be a public viewing from 9 to 11 a.m.
+Monday at the Florence Center, and a memorial service at noon.

 Related Content